Common Questions About the COVID-19 OutbreakFebruary 16, 2021

 This page is reviewed regularly and updated as needed.

 The global pandemic of the coronavirus disease, called COVID-19, continues to have a serious impact on many people, including cancer patients, their families, and caregivers.
 State and local authorities, as well as health officials, continue to adjust their recommendations as the number of COVID-19 cases changes in different parts of the country and as new information becomes available.

 What is COVID-19?

 COVID-19 is the name of the illness caused by a new type of coronavirus that has led to a large outbreak, which was first reported in China in December 2019.
 The name of this coronavirus is “SARS-CoV-2.”

 Coronaviruses are a family of viruses that can cause common colds, as well as more serious respiratory diseases such as Severe Acute Respiratory Syndrome (SARS) and Middle East Respiratory Syndrome (MERS).

 How does the virus spread?

-- When somebody who is infected coughs, sneezes, talks, or raises their voice (such as when shouting or singing) the virus can be spread in respiratory droplets.
+- When somebody who is infected coughs, sneezes, talks, raises their voice (such as when shouting or singing), or even breathes, they can create respiratory droplets that contain the virus.

 - These droplets might reach the mouths or noses of people who are in close contact (within about 6 feet), which could lead to an infection.

-The droplets can also land on surfaces, which people might then touch.
-This could potentially lead to an infection if a person then touches their eyes, mouth or nose.
-However, this is not thought to be the main way the virus spreads, according to the CDC.
+- Respiratory droplets can also land on surfaces, which people might then touch.
+This could potentially lead to an infection if a person then touches their mouth, nose, or eyes.
+However, this is not thought to be a common way for the virus to spread, according to the CDC.

-Some people who do not have symptoms (that is, who are asymptomatic) may still be able to spread the virus.
+Some people who are infected but do not have symptoms (that is, are asymptomatic) may still be able to spread the virus.
 Because of this, it’s important that everyone follow the CDC’s and other health departments’ recommendations on how to protect yourself and others.